ICGC-TCGA-PanCancer/OxoGWrapperWorkflow/README.md

 This will use Amazon's AWS CLI tool to download from an S3 URL.
 Currently, it can only download from the OICR Collaboratory buckets in S3.
 To use this download method, specify `downloadMethod=s3` in the INI file.
 You must have valid credentials to download from this location.
 Place your `credentials` file in `~/.gnos` so that the workflow can have access to it when it downloads.

+#### filesystem copy
+This will simply copy the files from a specied base path.
+This can be useful if you have a VM base image with input files built into it, or if files are stored on a shared network drive.
+You must specify `fileSystemSourcePath` in your INI file as the root from where files will be copied.
+You should use the filename as the file object ID when your download is done as a filesystem copy.

 ### Flow Control